anush2604/Product-Inventory-and-Pricing-Details/README.md

-# Assignment1_Data Exploration
+# Assignment1_Product Catlog and Inventory Summary

-Product Catlog and Inventory Summary
+This project focuses on basic aggregation function, text formatting and contional formatting in a product dataset.

 ## Description